mandylegend/mandylegend-IU-Breast-Cancer-Model_Project/Breast-cancer-prediction/README.md

 app - **it consists of two apps which are based on Logistic regression and RandomForestClassifier** notebooks - **this notebook consist of eda.ipynb and model.ipynb** data - **csv file for training model**
+Logger - **I have created logger file to keep track of code which is logs folder**